merjildo/shortestRoute/README.md

 "please enter the route:"

 #### B. Using Rest Interfaces
-Use Postman, SoapUi or whatever tool you prefer:
+Use Postman, SoapUI or whatever tool you prefer:

 ##### B.1 Register a new route
-please use:
+In order to reguster a new path, please use:

 POST: http://localhost:8080/register

 with the following body:

 {
 	"From":"BRC",

 	"To":"NYC",

 	"Weight": 100
 }

 ##### B.2 Consult the shortest route
-use:
+In the case you want to consult the shortes route, please use:

 GET: http://localhost:8080/consult

-with the following body:
+In the body you have to  set initial and end route:

 {
 	"From":"GRU",

 	"To":"CDG"
 }

+### 3. Standalone version

+Additionally, this project includes a standalone version.
+This file should be created using the following command:

+> go install github.com/merjildo/shortestRoute/standalone

+#### 3.1 Run standalone versio

+> cd $GOPATH/bin

+>./standalone path_to_CSV_file.csv

+then you will face the prompt:

+> please enter the route: